slimndap/TimberPhoton/readme.txt

 Look for 'Timber with Jetpack Photon' in the plugin repository.

 == Changelog ==
+= 0.3 =
+* Added support for the 'letterbox' filter.

 = 0.2 =
 * Added support for the upcoming `timber_image_src` filter.